What to Do in Rome: Complete Guide for First Timers

 You’ll find it here on Google Maps.

 We accidentally came across this viewpoint as we went on a little bit of a wander up the hill above Trastevere.
-As you ascend the hill, there’s a bunch of history around the war for Italy’s independence that we really enjoyed.
+As you ascend the hill, there’s a bunch of signage about the history around the war for Italy’s independence that we really enjoyed.

 We always forget that, despite being home to the Roman Empire, Italy is actually one of the newest countries in Europe.